lessarderic/multi-platform/README.md

 ## Implementation Modules

 Those modules contain the implementation of each service defined in the API Modules.
-They include a `service-impl` module that contains the service's business logic.
+They include an `impl` module that contains the service's business logic.
 The code in this module is written so it can be reused in different distributions and composed as needed using dependency injection.
 In order to remain deployment independent, it does not assume any specific dependency injection framework (Spring, Aries Blueprint, Guice, etc.) and do not use any